vga-team/demo_gloric-app/data-processing/README.md

 # Data Processing

-This directory contains scripts to process the GloRiC dataset into MBTiles files.
+This directory contains scripts to process the (GloRiC)[https://www.hydrosheds.org/products/gloric] dataset into MBTiles files.
 Assume the raw dataset is in `raw` directory and be sure to check all the configs in the configs cell of each script file.
+The default setting is to use the Canada shapefile format.
 Each script requires some software packages to be installed.
 For Python packages, a `requirement.txt` is provided for convenience.
 For other software packages, please check the detail sections.

 ## Vector Tiles